 And for riders who have emergencies, survival is important.
 Here are five safety reminders when wading through flood while riding a motorbike.

 Drivers of four-wheelers are perceived to be more aggressive when facing floodwaters.
 With four tires touching the ground and with better traction, cars are more stable when submerged in water.
 Being heavier than two-wheeled rides, cars are also less vulnerable to strong current.

 Serving as a safety car, the vehicle can show the way for the motorcycle against floating debris and under road hazards submerged in the flood.
 Road diggings may also lie ahead, but their warning signs may have been swept by the flood.

 Hence, it is safer for you to let a car pass and lead the way before you wade through the floodwater.
 Execute safely by maintaining a safe distance from the slipstream created by the vehicle ahead.

 By allowing vehicles move ahead of you, you should be able to determine the depth of the floodwaters and assess the situation.
 In addition, identify the location of your motorbike’s spark plug.
 If the water goes beyond the center of the tire hub, it would be safer to not take the risk, because of the possibility that the spark plug will be drowned in water.
 And that’s the last thing a rider would like to happen.

-Look at the legs of a pedestrian crossing the floodwater.
-This is not about perversion.
-You can use those limbs as a good depth indicator to help you decide if your motorcycle can cross and survive the flood situation up ahead.
+Look at objects like lampposts and street signs.
+You can use them as a depth indicator to help you decide if your motorcycle can cross and survive the flood situation up ahead.
 Always know the limitations of your motorbike.

 Before crossing a flooded strip, a rider should look at the situation ahead.
 Sometimes, signs are available, but due to confusion and fatigue triggered by riding through heavy rain, a rider fails to recognize an imminent road hazard.